supercrytoking/discord-bot-boilerplate/README.md

 # Discord Bot Boilerplate
-A boilerplate to quickly deploy a powerful Discord bot.
+A boilerplate to quickly deploy a powerful Discord bots.
 Quickly and painlessly deploy a powerful, lightweight and extremely easy-to-manage Discord bot for both beginners and expert users.
 No experiece needed.

 # Features
 - [x] 100% free and open source.